whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.environment '["TERM", "FOOBAR_NAME"]'

 * `io.whalebrew.config.volumes`: A list of volumes to mount when the command is run.
-For example, putting this in your images `Dockerfile` will mount `~/.docker` as `/root/.docker` in read-only mode:
+For example, putting this in your image's `Dockerfile` will mount `~/.docker` as `/root/.docker` in read-only mode:

         LABEL io.whalebrew.config.volumes '["~/.docker:/root/.docker:ro"]'

 * `io.whalebrew.config.ports`: A list of host port to container port mappings to create when the command is run.
-For example, putting this in your images `Dockerfile` will map container port 8100 to host port 8100:
+For example, putting this in your image's `Dockerfile` will map container port 8100 to host port 8100:

-        LABEL io.whalebrew.config.volumes '["8100:8100"]'
+        LABEL io.whalebrew.config.ports '["8100:8100"]'

 ### Whalebrew images